nutanix/karbon-platform-services/how_to/realtime_data_pipeline/readme.md

-# Karbon Services for IoT - DATA PIPELINES - GETTING STARTED GUIDE
+# Karbon Platform Services for IoT - DATA PIPELINES - GETTING STARTED GUIDE

-## Karbon Services for IoT Overview
+## Karbon Platform Services for IoT Overview

-The Nutanix Karbon Services for IoT platform delivers local compute and AI for IoT edge devices, converging the edge and cloud into one seamless data processing platform.
-The Karbon Services for IoT platform eliminates complexity, accelerates deployments, and elevates developers to focus on the business logic powering IoT applications and services.
+The Nutanix Karbon Platform Services for IoT platform delivers local compute and AI for IoT edge devices, converging the edge and cloud into one seamless data processing platform.
+The Karbon Platform Services for IoT platform eliminates complexity, accelerates deployments, and elevates developers to focus on the business logic powering IoT applications and services.
 Now developers can use a low-code development platform to create application software via APIs instead of arduous programming methods.

 ## Introducing Data Pipelines

-The main steps in this guide are excerpts from the [Karbon Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:Xi-IoT-Infra-Admin-Guide), available from the Nutanix Support Portal.
+The main steps in this guide are excerpts from the [Karbon Platform Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:Xi-IoT-Infra-Admin-Guide), available from the Nutanix Support Portal.

 Data Pipelines are paths for data that include:
 * **Input**.
 An existing data source or real-time data stream.